 - Click the Plug-In window's Bypass button. - or - - Control-click (Windows) or Command-click (Macintosh) the plug-in's Insert button in the Mix or Edit window. - When a plug-in insert is bypassed, the Insert Selector in the Mix window changes its color to blue for easy visual reference.
-If some, but not all channels of an unlinked multi-mono plug-in are bypassed, the Insert Selector appears purple (Pro Tools 6.x) or half blue and half black (Pro Tools 5.x).
+If some, but not all channels of an unlinked multi-mono plug-in are bypassed, the Insert Selector appears purple.